 6.3.9 Confirming Employment Income

-As a part of a regular compliance program, DHS undertakes activities to identify incorrect payments, adjust payments or recover money owed where required.
+As a part of a regular compliance program, Services Australia undertakes activities to identify incorrect payments, adjust payments or recover money owed where required.

-As part of this process DHS matches data with the ATO and other government agencies.
+As part of this process Services Australia matches data with the ATO and other government agencies.

-Letters may be sent to a recipient (former or current) where a potential discrepancy is identified between the income details provided by the ATO and the details the recipient reported to DHS.
+Letters may be sent to a recipient (former or current) where a potential discrepancy is identified between the income details provided by the ATO and the details the recipient reported to Services Australia.

 The recipient may be required to check, and confirm or update, the employment information.
 This may include employer details, dates worked and income for each fortnight.

-The DHS website provides detailed information regarding confirming or updating employment details.
+The Services Australia website provides detailed information regarding confirming or updating employment details.
 A phone number is also provided for those who require help.

 Employment income evidence